cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 This stellar travel specialization comes into play when a stellar projector needs to be programmed for a specific destination.
-It provides a quick and accurate way to plot a course through the stars, avoiding hazards and ensuring a safe arrival.
+It provides a quick and accurate way to plot a course through the stars, avoiding hazards, and ensuring a safe arrival.
 Jump plotters also factor in gravitational forces and other celestial bodies that may affect the projector and its arrival precision.